Reading time: 9 min.

 Are you considering getting a hair transplant?

 If you are considering getting a hair transplant, you would be in good company, as the number of movie stars, artists and footballers who had hair transplant transformations is increasing every day.
-Here are some of the famous people who have openly discussed having had this procedure:
+Here are some of the famous people who have openly discussed having had hair transplants:

 And they’re not the only ones.
 Regular people have been increasingly choosing hair restoration surgery as well, because unlike medication, hair transplants are permanent.
 That makes them a good investment in your appearance for years to come.